LowLevelDaniel/COIL/README.md

 1. **COIL Object Format**: A rich intermediate format that preserves COIL's abstractions, enabling link-time optimization and cross-platform compatibility.

-2. **Native Object Format**: A traditional object format (e.g., ELF, PE, Mach-O) containing native machine code, ready for final linking and execution.
+2. **Native Object Format**: A traditional like object format similar to ELF containing native machine code for multiple devices ready for final linking and execution by COIL compatible linkers.

-The COIL toolchain includes translators to convert between these formats as appropriate for the target environment.

 ## Use Cases